Keep at Bay Meaning

 Definition: Keep someone or something away; Stop someone or something from approaching.

-An alternate version of this phrase is hold at bay.
+An alternative version of this phrase is hold at bay.

 Origin of Keep at Bay